 We've covered the body composition and injury prevention angle.
 Here's the rest of it.

 It compounds the drug's main job.
 GLP-1s work by addressing insulin resistance.
-Exercise, especially resistance training, also improves insulin sensitivity.2 You're not doing two separate things.
+Exercise, especially resistance training, also improves insulin sensitivity2 — and why strength training matters on GLP-1s goes deeper than most people expect.
+You're not doing two separate things.
 You're doing two things that push in the same direction.
 That's why the results people talk about — significant, fast change — tend to happen when people are doing both, not just relying on Ozempic or Mounjaro alone.

 Functional strength.
 We don't train clients to look good in a mirror.
 We train them to do the things they actually care about without pain.
 Getting on the floor with your kids.
 Carrying groceries without tweaking your back.
 Playing tennis on the weekend, gardening, keeping up on a hike.
 As you lose weight quickly on a GLP-1, your body is changing faster than it's used to.
 Strength training keeps you capable during that transition, not just lighter.